What we’re doing to keep everyone safe.

 - External Sunday chapel attendance

-In addition, we’ve canceled any in-person alumni and family activities for the duration of March.
+In addition, we’ve canceled any in-person alumni and family activities for the duration of April.
 For events occurring on- or off-campus in May and beyond, we will update our community when we have more information.
 Alumni Chapter Meetings and Parent and Family Connection meetings will now be conducted virtually.

 What You Should Know about COVID-19